Sciebo-RDS/Sciebo-RDS/getting-started/minikube-embedded/README.md

     rds             redis-5                                                 1/1     Running            1 (6m7s ago)    14m
     rds             redis-helper-master-0                                   1/1     Running            0               14m

-The problems with layer0-web and layer1-port-owncloud-test-address-de will get fixed once we set RDS as nextcloud OAuth2 client next.
+The problems with layer0-web and layer1-port-owncloud-test-address-de will get fixed once we set RDS as nextcloud & owncloud OAuth2 client next.
 Note that the last part of the pod names will vary from deployment to deployment.